-Unfortunately, mechanic’s liens can result from disputes with contractors, and liens on your property can halt your efforts to sell or refinance.
+Unfortunately, disputes with contractors can happen, and mechanic's liens are sometimes the result.
+If you refuse to pay, contractors can place liens on your property, thus halting your efforts to sell or refinance.
 A lien is a mechanism for construction-type companies to secure their financial interests without immediately filing a formal lawsuit in the local Texas District Court.

 There are 254 counties in Texas, more than any other state.
-The contractor would file the lien in the county where your home is (not necessarily the county where his or her business is based).
-The lien, once filed, becomes a cloud on your title, meaning that the title is subject to the contractor's stated financial interest in it.
+The contractor would file the lien in the county where your home is (not necessarily the county where the business is based).
+The lien, once filed, becomes a cloud on your title, meaning that any transfer of the title would come with the contractor's stated financial interest in it.

-To understand how a lien functions, consider this example: You hire a brick company to redo the exterior of your Dallas home.
+Consider this example: You hire a brick company to redo the exterior of your Dallas home.
 After the contractor finishes the work, the two of you argue over the agreed-upon payment amount.
 The company tries to charge you $7,000 more than the original contract, or claims that you asked for additional brick work, when you did not.
 You refuse to pay the additional sum.
 The contractor could then file a $7,000 mechanic's lien with the local Texas county clerk.
 This essentially means that anyone who buys your property would buy it subject to owing the contractor that $7,000.
 This will make it difficult for you to sell or refinance the property, since no one would want to take property that is subject to this claim (and the accompanying potential litigation).
 Contractors therefore use liens as a means of incentivizing you to pay.

 To get a sense of what a lien actually looks like, search for sample Texas versions of the form online (though the version filed on your home might look slightly different).
 Filing liens is intended to be a fairly simply procedure, as compared to filing a lawsuit.